Last updated: June 20, 2026

 If you worked in 2025 and had low or moderate income, the federal Earned Income Tax Credit may lower your tax bill or increase your refund.
 Virginia also has its own low-income tax credits, including a refundable Virginia Earned Income Tax Credit for people who qualify for the federal EITC.

 A tax refund is not emergency help.
 Refunds can be delayed, especially when a return claims the Earned Income Tax Credit or Additional Child Tax Credit.
-If you need food, rent, child care, diapers, utilities, or safe housing now, use local help while your return is being prepared or processed.
+If you need food, rent, child care, diapers, utility help, or safe housing now, use local help while your return is being prepared or processed.

 Food and cash help